bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Sebastian Falbesoner: 00:11:44

-And that gives you a good understanding what's what's actually happens, right?
+And that gives you a good understanding what's actually happens, right?
 You start from zero and then you have to think about, okay, what do I have to do to get some coins?
 Obviously I have to mine some first and yeah, it is.
 Everyone that is really new to the code base, I would recommend to look at the functional tests.